 Some paints are harder to mix than others.
 The more viscous a paint, the more it will need an agitator and heavy shaking or even stirring to mix well.
 Different binder mixes may also affect how much mixing a brand or colour of paint needs.
 Some paint brands ship with an agitator in the bottle.
 All paints produced by Reaper Miniatures do.
 If you wish to add agitators to your paints, keep in mind that you need to use a non-reactive material.
 Many materials can rust or oxidize when stored in a liquid paint for long periods of time, even if they would not in other circumstances.
 Safe materials include pewter and glass beads.
+Hematite beads are a great agitator option as they are both very heavy and non-reactive.
 Although you will often see them recommended in online chats/forums, I do not recommend adding lead or stainless steel agitators to paint pots.

-There are a few paint mixer gadgets on the market, and you may also come across ideas for homemade versions on various social media platforms and forums.
-I’ve seen electric stirrers, and single bottle shakers.
+There are an increasing number of paint mixer gadgets on the market, and you may also come across ideas for homemade versions on various social media platforms and forums.
+I’ve seen electric stirrers.
 Some people have adapted nail polish shakers to this purpose.
 Many people purchase second-hand laboratory vortex mixers on eBay and other sites to use for mixing paint.
 (Do a search for ‘vortex mixer’.)
-Artis Opus has developed a similar product specifically for miniature painters.
-(It’s more aesthetically pleasing and new, but I think the concept is pretty much the same.)

 If you have a small collection of paint that hand-mixes fairly easily, like Reaper paints, you may not need any such tools.
 I purchased a used Vortex Genie 2 lab mixer on eBay a few years ago.
 Although it was a fairly expensive purchase, I have never regretted it, and it gets more use than many of my other bespoke hobby tools do.
 I have hand and wrist issues, and a pretty sizeable collection of paint.
 Paint maintenance was very tough on my hands, even spread over several days.
 Paint maintenance and day-to-day mixing are much less annoying for me with the mixer.